jrowny/cc_sfs/README.md

 ## Updating

-OTA updates are available in the interface or by reflashing via the web tool, however, flashing through the webtool will erase all settings.
-Updating over OTA, will not.
+Updates are available in the web ui in the update tab or by reflashing via the web tool, however, flashing through the webtool will erase all settings.
+Updating using the update section of the web ui will not override your settings as long as you use the `firmware-only.bin` from the [releases page](https://github.com/jrowny/cc_sfs/releases).

 ## Building from Source for unsupported boards